Skip to main content

 Retrieve knowledge

-Relevant information is fetched from your Managed Topics using RAG (Retrieval-Augmented Generation) via the Ragdoll service.
+Relevant information is fetched from both tabs of the Knowledge area (Managed Topics and Connected) using RAG (Retrieval-Augmented Generation).

 4